By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 This time of year, at least here in the northern hemisphere where I live, people start abandoning their outside activities and return to their indoor life.
-This shifts the attention from fun activities to relationships, careers and to where their life is going.
-So more interest in the winter, indoor months, in happy life, self-help, self-improvement and relationship issues.
+This shifts the attention from fun activities to relationships, careers, and where their life is going.
+So more interest in the winter, indoor months, in happy life, self-help, self-improvement, and relationship issues.

 As a result of this increased interest, my list of topics to write about has grown longer while my time to write has been reduced.
 My teaching and counseling work schedules are keeping me busy just now.

 So please forgive me if it takes some extra time to respond to comments and questions and if occasionally there are some gaps in the publication schedule.

 Counselorssoapbox.com is approaching one thousand posts and still growing.
 Thanks to all of you for reading and continuing to be supportive of this endeavor.

 What is ahead for the coming months here on counselorssoapbox.com?

 A new feature coming up will be a series of posts titled “What is.”
 This started as a project for my beginning students and the masters level people I supervise.
 Knowing the vocabulary of mental health and recovery helps them think about what they will be doing and the issues in the field.
 These “What is” posts will be shorter than the regular long-form ones.

 The field is changing, counselorssoapbox and the posts on it need to reflect those changes.
 We are looking at milder cases of issues and the topic of prevention.
 The old idea that the mentally ill, addicts, and alcoholics were fundamentally different from “normal people” has given way to seeing how anyone can at times have a substance use disorder when their drinking gets excessive and that you can move back and forth on a continuum of mental wellness.